justinbodnar/political-compass/README.md

 ﻿# Political Compass
-reverse engineered version of the 4-panel compass found on politicalcompass.org
+An accurate recreation of the renowned 4-panel political compass from politicalcompass.org

 # quick start